 Use the search box below from 12go.co to find the best deal for your flight to Gran Canaria.
 They scan all available airlines for you!
 You can choose any departure airport in the UK or anywhere in Europe.
 Pick the one most convenient for you!

-Are you also considering to do your Divemaster, become a scuba pro or scuba diving instructor?
+Are you also considering going pro and becoming a Divemaster or scuba diving instructor?

 A big thanks to Dive Academy Gran Canaria for providing all the photos in this article!